sduyangmin/FirmBench/README.md

-# FirmBench: A Benchmark for Strategic Reasoning and Decision-Making of LLM Agents in Enterprise Simulation
+# EnterpriseBench: A Benchmark for Strategic Reasoning and Decision-Making of LLM Agents in Enterprise Simulation

-FirmBench is a comprehensive benchmarking platform specifically designed to evaluate the **strategic reasoning and decision-making capabilities** of Large Language Model (LLM) agents in complex enterprise scenarios.
-Unlike traditional static QA benchmarks, FirmBench introduces interactive consulting cases and dynamic serious games to authentically simulate information asymmetry, sequential feedback, and long-term planning challenges inherent in corporate decision-making.
+EnterpriseBench is a comprehensive benchmarking platform specifically designed to evaluate the **strategic reasoning and decision-making capabilities of Large Language Model (LLM) agents**  in complex enterprise scenarios.
+Unlike traditional static QA benchmarks, EnterpriseBench introduces interactive consulting cases and dynamic serious games to authentically simulate information asymmetry, sequential feedback, and long-term planning challenges inherent in corporate decision-making.

 ---